Old Vine certified

 7 days before light pressing, and then transferred into a combination of

 old 300L and 500 L barrels.
-After 8 months the wine was racked and
+The vintage was then allowed to mature for

 NOSE Aromatics of bright red cherries, plum, dried herbs and spice